 “I’ve gained the confidence to approach difficult problems, general laboratory skills, note-keeping protocol, patience and a greater appreciation for complex physics." — Colette Juran, 2016

 In this course, students join members of Columbia's Physics Department for discussions of contemporary physical theories and for work on experiments in the University laboratories.

 Morning lectures introduce students to the fundamentals of classical mechanics, waves, electromagnetism, quantum mechanics, relativity, and nuclear and elementary particle physics.
 New mathematical concepts are presented in detail.
 Afternoon laboratory work focuses on experiments and computer simulations in both classical and modern physics.
 Several tours of Columbia's research laboratories are scheduled.

-Please note that there is a significant overlap between the content of this class and Mathematical Boot Camp for Budding String Theorists; it is not recommended that students take both.
+Please note that, because the meeting times for this course overlap with the midday activities schedule, participants would not be able to take part in midday extracurricular activities.
+Also, because there is a significant overlap between the content of this class and Mathematical Boot Camp for Budding String Theorists; it is not recommended that students take both.